marpple/rune/docs/api/enable.md

-# Enable class
+# Enable Class

-Rune provides the Enable pattern, which allows multiple functionalities to be added to a single View.
-Enabling allows for modularizing behavior or features and is a concept and class that facilitates extending Views.
-Think of Enable as similar to a View without a template, making it easy to understand, and it demonstrates a pattern of extending functionality by taking a View.
+Rune provides an Enable pattern that assigns multiple functionalities to a single `View`.
+Utilizing `Enable` allows for the modularization of actions or functionalities and facilitates the extension of `View`, making it a useful concept and class.
+Think of `Enable` as a `View` without a template, which receives a `View` and extends its functionalities.

 ## Definition